apache/apisix/docs/en/latest/FAQ.md

 There are new requirements for API gateways in the field of microservices: higher flexibility, higher performance requirements, and cloud native.

-## What are the differences between APISIX and other API gateways?
+## What are the differences between Apache APISIX and other API gateways?

-APISIX is based on etcd to save and synchronize configuration, not relational databases such as Postgres or MySQL.
+Apache APISIX is based on etcd to save and synchronize configuration, not relational databases such as Postgres or MySQL.

 This not only eliminates polling, makes the code more concise, but also makes configuration synchronization more real-time.
 At the same time, there will be no single point in the system, which is more usable.

-In addition, APISIX has dynamic routing and hot loading of plug-ins, which is especially suitable for API management under micro-service system.
+In addition, Apache APISIX has dynamic routing and hot loading of plug-ins, which is especially suitable for API management under micro-service system.

-## What's the performance of APISIX?
+## What's the performance of Apache APISIX?

-One of the goals of APISIX design and development is the highest performance in the industry.
+One of the goals of Apache APISIX design and development is the highest performance in the industry.
 Specific test data can be found here：[benchmark](benchmark.md)

-APISIX is the highest performance API gateway with a single-core QPS of 23,000, with an average delay of only 0.6 milliseconds.
+Apache APISIX is the highest performance API gateway with a single-core QPS of 23,000, with an average delay of only 0.6 milliseconds.

-## Does APISIX have a console interface?
+## Does Apache APISIX have a user interface？

-Yes, APISIX has a powerful Dashboard.
-APISIX and [APISIX Dashboard](https://github.com/apache/apisix-dashboard) are independent projects, you can deploy [APISIX Dashboard](https://github.com/apache/apisix-dashboard) to operate APISIX through the web interface.
+Yes.
+Apache APISIX has an experimental feature called [Apache APISIX Dashboard](https://github.com/apache/apisix-dashboard), which is an independent project apart from Apache APISIX.
+You can deploy Apache APISIX Dashboard to operate Apache APISIX through the user interface.

 ## Can I write my own plugin?

-Of course, APISIX provides flexible custom plugins for developers and businesses to write their own logic.
+Of course, Apache APISIX provides flexible custom plugins for developers and businesses to write their own logic.

 [How to write plugin](plugin-develop.md)

 ## Why we choose etcd as the configuration center?

-For the configuration center, configuration storage is only the most basic function, and APISIX also needs the following features:
+For the configuration center, configuration storage is only the most basic function, and Apache APISIX also needs the following features:

 1. Cluster
 2. Transactions